xiduzo/portfolio_astro/src/content/blog/suspense.md

 Let's see if we can make it a bit more interesting and make an async call using suspense.

 First we need to create something we need to wait for.
+In this example we will create some fake data fetching function as this is a common use case.
+In reality, `Suspense` can work with any asynchronous operation.

 ```javascript
 export function fakeApi(name) {